Judean date palm: Symbolism

-Germination of 2000-year-old seed
+Germination of 2000-year-old seeds

 Ancient seeds

 During 1963–1965, excavations at Herod the Great's palace on Masada, Israel, revealed a cache of date palm seeds preserved in an ancient jar.
 They had experienced a very dry and sheltered environment for millennia.
-Radiocarbon dating at the University of Zurich confirmed the seeds dated from between 155 BC to 64 AD.
+Radiocarbon dating at the University of Zurich confirmed the seeds dated from between 155 BC to 64 CE.
 The seeds were held in storage for 40 years at Bar-Ilan University, Ramat Gan.

 Germination and growth

-Dr. Sarah Sallon came up with the initiative to germinate some ancient seeds and persuaded the archaeological storage at the Hebrew University of Jerusalem to share some.
-She challenged her friend, Dr. Elaine Solowey from the Center for Sustainable Agriculture at the Arava Institute for Environmental Studies, with the task and in 2005 Dr. Solowey managed to sprout several seeds, after slowly hydrating them in a common baby bottle warmer, then pretreating them in an ordinary solution of fertilizer and growth hormone.
+Sarah Sallon came up with the initiative to germinate some ancient seeds and persuaded the archaeological storage at the Hebrew University of Jerusalem to share some.
+She challenged her friend, Elaine Solowey from the Center for Sustainable Agriculture at the Arava Institute for Environmental Studies, with the task and in 2005 Solowey managed to sprout several seeds, after slowly hydrating them in a common baby bottle warmer, then pretreating them in an ordinary solution of fertilizer and growth hormone.
 Three of the seeds were subsequently planted at Ketura, Israel, in the Arabah in southern Israel.
-The plant was nicknamed "Methuselah" after the longest-lived person listed in the Bible.
+The first plant was nicknamed "Methuselah" after the longest-lived person listed in the Bible.